EvelynQIN/OccluFaceDiff/README.md

 ## Train

 ### Dataset
-OccluFaceDiff use MEAD dataset for training.
+OccluFaceDiff uses MEAD dataset for training.
 [MEAD](https://wywu.github.io/projects/MEAD/MEAD.html) is a large-scale emotional talking face video dataset.
-To train the model, you need to download the raw videos and audios for each subjects from the official webpage, and place them into 'dataset/mead_25fps/original_data' folder.
+To train the model, you need to download the raw videos and the paired audio for each subject from the official webpage, and place them into 'dataset/mead_25fps/original_data' folder.

 To get the detected landmarks and pseudo-gt of FLAME reconstructions extracted from EMOTE, run:
 ```bash